Nasonex2/Animal_kingdom_oop/README.md

+Warm-blooded animals include birds and mammals, while reptiles, fishes, amphibians, and invertebrates are cold-blooded.
+Vertebrates include fishes, reptiles, amphibians, birds and mammals.
+These are distinguished from invertebrates based on the presence of vertebral column invertebrates.

 1. Inheritance:
 Inheritance in JavaScript is implemented using prototype chaining.
 It allows objects to inherit properties and methods from other objects.